jmshea/jupyterquiz/README.md

 # JupyterQuiz
 *JupyterQuiz* is a tool for displaying **interactive self-assessment quizzes in Jupyter notebooks and Jupyter Book**.
 JupyterQuiz was created to enable interactive quizzes for readers of my book [*Foundations of Data Science with Python*](https://t.co/ES9zBUMSQF) [Affiliate Link]

+**Important Note for JupyterLab 4 Users:**  *TLDR*: Make sure you are using at least 2.7.0a4.

+There have been two significant changes to Jupyter Lab recently:

-**Important Note for JupyterLab 4 Users:** Changes to the math rendering system in JupyterLab 4 have broken the LaTeX rendering in JupyterQuiz.
+1) Changes to the math rendering system in JupyterLab 4 have broken the LaTeX rendering in JupyterQuiz.
 There is not currently a simple solution, but I have opened an issue requesting that the necessary methods be made available.
 Math should still work in Jupyter Book.
+A very hacky solution for Jupyter Lab has now been moved to the main branch staring with 2.8.0.
+This loads MathJax 3 on top of the JupyterLab MathJax version.
+Although this is not the ideal solution, the upstream problem has not been fixed after many months, and so I felt I had to take this step.
+If it breaks anything for you, please let me know.

+2) Starting with Jupyter 4.2.5, when Markdown cells are rendered, the id tags will be stripped from any HTML elements.
+These id tags were needed by JupyterQuiz users who use hidden spans to embed quizzes in Jupyter notebooks.
+This probably affects a small number of JupyterQuiz users.
+If you are affected, update to JupyterQuiz 2.8.0 or later and change your `id` tags to `class`, and everything should work again.

-A very hacky solution is available in version 2.7.0a4, which loads MathJax 3 on top of the JupyterLab MathJax version.
-Use at your own risk!
-(It can be installed as `pip install jupyterquiz==2.7.0a4`.
-Note that 2.7.0a3 also changed how the precision parameter effects numerical answers.
-Prior to 2.7.0a3, precision specified a decimal place; from 2.7.0a3 on, it specifies a number of significant digits. )
+**Change to precision parameter:** Starting with 2.7.0a3 and 2.8.0, I changed how the precision parameter effects numerical answers.
+Prior to these versions, precision specified a decimal place; from these versions on, it specifies a number of significant digits. )

 *JupyterQuiz* is part of my effort to make **open source tools for developing modern, interactive textbooks**.
 * The other part of this effort is my interactive flashcards tool, [JupyterCards](https://github.com/jmshea/jupytercards).
 * You can see both tools in action in my